Erick-WG/creative-cogs-blog/README.md

-# Crea
+# Creative cogs Blog App.
- This is a Blog app that is setup to sign up users who can create and edit blog posts with the aim of creating a mental awareness site for the benefit of
+ This is a Blog app that is setup to sign up users who can create and edit blog posts with the aim of creating a mental awareness site for the benefit of  humanity, my philanthropic piece.😆😂